 Home/About/Board of Directors

-George Willis, Founder, Board Member Emeritus
+George Willis, Founder, Member Emeritus, Vice President

 George Willis, MA, MFA, is the founder and past president of the board of directors San Diego Dance Theater.
 He is a Professor Emeritus, SDSU School of Music and Dance and has performed with the Charles Weidman Dance Theatre, San Diego Dance Theatre, San Diego Ballet, the Harry Partch Ensemble, Starlight, Fantasia Espanola (Flamenco), and 3’s Company & Dancers.
 He is a past President of the San Diego Dance Alliance, (SDDA).
 In 1998 he received the “Tommy Lifetime Achievement Award” from SDDA.
 In 2019 he was honored by the Jean Isaacs San Diego Dance Theater with the title “Founding Director.”

 Beth Calarco, Secretary

 Beth has a Master’s Degree in Developmental Psychology and is a Board Certified Behavior Analyst (BCBA).
 She is the owner and CEO of ABAcus Behavioral Health in San Diego, a company providing behavioral therapy to children with autism.
 Beth has studied and worked extensively with Jean Isaacs from undergrad to present, appearing in many Trolley Dances and SDDT shows.
 She is a company member of Push Process Movement Theory (Lavina Rich) and has danced for Terry Wilson.